CharlesFaye/CharlesFaye/README.md

 - 👋 Hi, I’m @CharlesFaye a junior front-end developer
 - 👀 I’m interested in learning about new trends and new technologies because I'm very passionate about that
 - and that's why I still looking for how I can upgrade my skills.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I'm exploring more about Web technologies and current trends.
 - 💞️ I’m looking for to collaborate on any project which can help me to improve my skills and my experience on programming
 - 📫 You can reach me on my email address : charlesfaye99@gmail.com and also on my LinkedIn account : https://www.linkedin.com/in/charles-simel-faye-3382bb2aa/
 - 😄 Pronouns: He/him/his